carpentries-incubator/ml4bio-workshop/_episodes/02-T-cells.md

 > What features do we have for those predictions?
 {: .challenge}

+## Step 1 Select Data

+### Data Summary

+Data Summary gives us an insight into Features and Samples for the dataset we selected.
+In this particular dataset, we can see that we have two features **cell_size** and **total_intensity**.
+We can also see that the total number of Samples is 843.

+> ## Conceptual Questions
+>
+> How many quiescent samples are in the dataset?
+How many activated?
+>Can we make any assumptions about the dataset based on the number of samples for each label?
+{: .challenge}

 ### Training set vs. Validation set vs. Test set

 The preprocessed dataset is split into a training set and a test set.
 The training set is further split into a training set and a validation set.